dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/recognized-text-line-element.md

 **Return value**

-Returns an integer value representing the confidence level of the recognized text.
+The confidence score for the recognized text line.

 ### getCharacterResults

-Gets all the characters contained by the textline in an array of [`CharacterResult`](character-result.md).
+Returns all the results for individual characters within the text line, defined by [`CharacterResult`](character-result.md).

 ```java
 CharacterResult[] getCharacterResults();